Introduction

 Implement Event-Triggered Emails to Celebrate Special Events

-You might think that keeping track of all these dates can be a handful, but managing this part of your B2C marketing automation program is simple and intuitive with event-triggered emails.
+You might think that keeping track of all these dates can be a handful, but managing this part of your B2C marketing automation program is simple and intuitive with email automation.
 You can easily create eye-catching emails with enticing offers, and then identify criteria that signal to your platform to automatically send them out when a special day or event comes around.

 A/B Test Offers and Measure Engagement to Optimize Your Program

-In addition to helping you build customer loyalty, an effective customer reward program should empower you to learn more about how to create an enjoyable customer experience.
-You should set up your B2C marketing automation program to track your customers’ purchase patterns and identify which promotional tactics are motivating them to make more and bigger purchases.
+In addition to helping you build customer loyalty, an effective automated loyalty program should empower you to learn more about how to create an enjoyable customer experience.
+You should set up your program to track your customers’ purchase patterns and identify which promotional tactics are motivating them to make more and bigger purchases.

 A/B testing is the best way to understand what is resonating with your audience.
 So, if a customer doesn’t engage with your initial email, you can send it to them again with a different subject line to see if that piques their interest.

-Once you have a good formula for subject lines, you can test your email designs, copy, and CTAs to learn which marketing efforts and offers are working best with your customers.
+Once you know how to write good email subject lines, you can test your email designs, copy, and CTAs to learn which marketing efforts and offers are working best with your customers.

 If your outreach efforts are completely falling flat, you’ll need to make significant changes and improvements.
 If, for example, you notice a low click-through rate on your CTAs, you should restructure your reward program to feature more appealing offers that match the product or service interests of your consumers.

-Deliver an Enjoyable Customer Journey With B2C Marketing Automation
+Deliver an Enjoyable Customer Journey With Marketing Automation

-A good customer reward program can do wonders when it comes to improving repeat purchases and brand reputation.
+A good customer loyalty program can do wonders when it comes to improving repeat purchases and brand reputation.
 And marketing automation makes it easy to implement and manage one for your organization.

 Not only that, but marketing automation can help you do a lot more to build a robust customer marketing program.
-Act-On B2C marketing automation, for example, equips B2C marketers with a variety of tools that enable you to promote loyalty, match customers with awesome products and services, and help your organization grow.
+Act-On’s marketing automation platform, for example, equips marketers with a variety of tools that enable you to acquire customers promote loyalty, match customers with awesome products and services, and help your organization grow.